 New Order took over Stage 1 of Manchester’s iconic Old Granada Studios for this special series of intimate shows, created in collaboration with two close associates: visual artist Liam Gillick, who has previously presented solo exhibitions at venues such as Tate Britain and MoMA in New York; and composer-arranger Joe Duddell, a fellow son of Manchester and a frequent collaborator with the band.

-For New Order + Liam Gillick: So it goes.., the group will be deconstructing, rethinking and rebuilding a wealth of material from throughout their career: familiar and obscure, old and new.
-To perform it live, they’ll be joined by a 12-strong synthesiser ensemble from the Royal Northern College of Music, with Joe Duddell providing the orchestrations.
+For New Order + Liam Gillick: So it goes.., the group deconstructed, rethought and rebuilt a wealth of material from throughout their career: familiar and obscure, old and new.
+Performing it live, they were joined by a 12-strong synthesiser ensemble from the Royal Northern College of Music, with Joe Duddell providing the orchestrations.

-Inspired by this reinvention of the band’s catalogue, Liam Gillick will be transforming the historic Stage 1 into an immersive environment, creating a stage set that reacts dynamically to the music.
+Inspired by this reinvention of the band’s catalogue, Liam Gillick transformed the historic Stage 1 into an immersive environment, creating a stage set that reacted dynamically to the music.
 MIF17 – so it goes…

-There will also be a pre-show soundscape entitled ‘Breathless’, created and recorded for MIF17 by the Option (Paris), in collaboration with Dave Haslam.
+A pre-show soundscape entitled ‘Breathless’, was created and recorded for MIF17 by the Option (Paris), in collaboration with Dave Haslam.

-Liam Gillick, Peter Saville and Matthew Higgs are in conversation with Hans Ulrich Obrist at 2pm Saturday July 8 at The Stoller Hall.
-Tickets are £5 via Interdependence or call 0843 208 1840.
+Liam Gillick, Peter Saville and Matthew Higgs were in conversation with Hans Ulrich Obrist on Saturday July 8 at The Stoller Hall.

 Commissioned by Manchester International Festival and Wiener Festwochen.
 Produced by Manchester International Festival.Photo: © Jon Super